kach/nearley/docs/md/parser.md

 console.log(parser.table);
 ```

+### Using preprocessors

+By default, `nearleyc` compiles your grammar to JavaScript.
+However, you can
+instead choose to compile to CoffeeScript or TypeScript by adding
+`@preprocessor coffee` or `@preprocessor typescript` at the top of your grammar
+file.
+This can be useful to write your postprocessors in a different language,
+and to get type annotations if you wish to use nearley in a statically typed
+dialect of JavaScript.

 ### What's next?

 Now that you know how to use parsers, [learn how to add a tokenizer to speed